sbarex/QLMarkdown/README.md

 # QLMarkdown

 QLMarkdown is a macOS Quick Look extension to preview Markdown files.
-It can also preview textbundle packages and rmarkdown (`.rmd`) files.
+It can also preview textbundle packages and rmarkdown (`.rmd`) files (_without_ evaluating `r` code).

-RMarkdown files are rendered as normal markdown _without_ evaluating `r` code.
-The header is rendered as a `yaml` code block.

 > **Please note that this software is provided "as is", without any warranty of any kind.**